 SQUARE PHARMACEUTICALS LTD.

-Stored at a cool and dry place, protected from light and moisture.
-Keep the medicine out of the reach of children.
+Store at cool and dry place.
+Protect from light and moisture.
+Keep all the medicines out of the reach of children.